How To Grow Kangkong (AKA Water Spinach)

 Nutrition facts and health benefits of kangkong

 Kangkong is a tasty, nutritious and versatile vegetable.
-It’s also known as water spinach or swamp cabbage.
-Kangkong is low in calories but high in iron, protein and fiber—it’s a leafy green worth adding to your diet.
+This veggie is low in calories but high in iron, protein and fiber—it’s a leafy green worth adding to your diet.
 Around 40 percent of the caloric breakdown of kangkong is comprised of protein.
 It’s also a rich source of vitamins A and C.

-What are the health benefits?
-Let’s take a look at the nutrition facts of one cup (56 grams) raw, chopped water spinach.
+What are the health benefits of kangkong?
+Let’s take a look at the nutrition facts of one cup (56 grams) of raw, chopped water spinach:³

 - Calories: 11